Pirates 5e – Gunpowder, Firearms and other Rules

 Boarding Axe.
 Doubles your proficiency bonus when making a (Strength) Athletics check for climbing. (does not stack with the bonus from the grappling hook)

 Musket with Bayonet.
-You can shoot the musket as a ranged weapon attack, or use the bayonet to stab someone as a melee weapon attack.
+You can shoot the musket as a ranged weapon attack, or use the bayonet for a melee attack.

 Pocket Pistol.
 This small pistol can be easilly concealed.
 You have advantage on a sleight of hand check when determining if the weapon is seen or found when concealed.